muodov/kociemba/README.md

 It was tested under Python 2.7 and 3.5.

+On some systems you might need to install libffi system library beforehand.
+For example, on Debian-based distributions (e.g. Raspbian) you would run `sudo apt-get install libffi-dev`.

 The package exposes just one function ```solve()```, which accepts a cube definition string and returns a solution string in standard notation (see below):

 ```python